Rut's voyage: West Indies

-The said English vessel sighted the harbour of Santo Domingo on 25 November, whereupon the ship's master and 10–12 crewmen landed to meet with city officials.
-Now, the men stated their purpose was to 'make a certain exploration toward the north, between Labrador and Newfoundland, in the belief that in that region there was a strait through which to pass to Tartary,' adding that they wished to take in water and provisions at the Spanish port.
-Being granted permission to enter harbour, Diego Mendez, the high sheriff, and two pilots, Antonio Martina and Pedro Montiel, boarded the English ship to guide it in, but this being precluded by a strong north wind, the ship remained anchored outside that night.
+The English vessel sighted the harbour of Santo Domingo on 25 November, after which the ship's master and 10 or 12 crewmen took a boat into port and were received by members of the city's cabildo.
+Now, the men stated that they were on a voyage to "make a certain exploration toward the north, between Labrador and Newfoundland, in the belief that in that region there was a strait through which to pass to Tartary", adding that they had called at their present port only to take in water and provisions.
+The Spanish officials were apparently convinced by this account, and so gave the English leave to revictual.
+In addition, alguacil mayor Diego Mendez and two pilots, Antonio Martina and Pedro Montiel, made themselves available to guide the men's ship into harbour, but a strong north wind prevented this, so the vessel remained anchored outside that night.